ghacks Technology News

 They were using the computer for, lets say normal things, like writing texts, basic web surfing (ebay for instance) and email.
 That got me thinking that it would probably be a good idea to switch them to linux and forget about windows.
 Ubuntu Linux for instance is capable of doing all of the above after installation and I was pretty sure that they would be able to work with Ubuntu pretty fast.

-It uses the same concepts as windows.
+It is very similar to Windows, at least when you compare the desktop to it.
 Even all programs that they were using would be the same.
 Firefox can be used on Linux and Thunderbird, the email program as well.
 They were using open office for text processing which meant that the only change would be to cope with the navigation of the new system.

 To sum it up: